Freedom of religion in Bulgaria: Religious demography

 The country has an area of 42855 sqmi and a population of almost 7 million.
 The 2021 census (the most recent) showed that 69.5% of the population identifies itself as Orthodox Christian.
-Orthodox Christianity, Hanafi Sunni Islam, Judaism, and Catholicism are generally understood as holding a historical place in the country's culture; Muslims comprise the largest minority, estimated at 10.7%; Protestants make up 1.4%, Catholics are 0.7%, while atheists and agnostics make up almost 10% of the country.
+Orthodox Christianity, Hanafi Sunni Islam, Judaism, and Catholicism are generally understood as holding a historical place in the country's culture; Muslims comprise the largest minority, estimated at 10.7%; Protestants make up 1.4%, Catholics are 0.7%, while atheists and agnostics make up almost 10% of the country's population.

 Freedom of religion in the 2020s

 In 2023, the country was scored 3 out of 4 for religious freedom; some local authorities have prohibited proselytizing by minority groups.

 Schools are allowed to teach any registered religion as an optional subject; registered groups can also run their own schools.

-This article is informed by the US State Dept 2010 report on religion freedom.
+This article is informed by the US State Department 2010 report on religion freedom.
 More recent reports are available.

 Some religious minorities are concentrated geographically.
 The Rhodope Mountains (along the country's southern border with Greece) are home to many Muslims, including ethnic Turks, Roma, and "Pomaks" (descendants of Slavic Bulgarians who converted to Islam under Ottoman rule).
 Ethnic Turkish and Roma Muslims also live in large numbers in the northeast of the country and along the Black Sea coast.
 More than half of the country's Roman Catholics are located in the region around Plovdiv.
 The majority of the country's small Jewish community lives in Sofia, Rousse, and along the Black Sea coast.
 Protestants are more widely dispersed throughout the country.
 Areas with large Roma populations tend to have some of the highest percentages of Protestants.

 According to a 2005 report of the Bulgarian Academy of Sciences, only 50 percent of the six million citizens who identify themselves as Orthodox Christians participate in formal religious services.
 The same survey found that 90 percent of the country's estimated 70,000 Catholics regularly engage in public worship.
 Approximately 30 percent of Catholics belong to the Eastern Rite Uniate Church.
 The majority of Muslims, estimated to number 750,000, are Sunni; 50,000 are classified as Shi'a.
 The Jewish community is estimated at 3,500 and evangelical Protestants at 50,000.
 The report also noted that more than 100,000 citizens practice "nontraditional" beliefs.
 (Orthodox Christianity, Hanafi Sunni Islam, Judaism, and Catholicism are generally understood to be "traditional" faiths.)
 Forty percent of these "nontraditional" practitioners are estimated to be Roma.

 Statistics reported by the Council of Ministers Religious Confessions Directorate reported slightly different figures, listing nearly 1 million Muslims and 150,000 evangelical Protestants, as well as 20,000 to 30,000 Armenian Christians and approximately 3,000 Jews.